Statistics-In-Portfolio-Theory/DOSportfolio/README.md

-The goal of DOSPorfolio is to provide a simple interface for computing portfolio weights according to the dynamic weighting scheme from (Bodnar, Parolya, and Thorsén 2021).
+The goal of DOSPorfolio is to provide a simple interface for computing portfolio weights according to the dynamic weighting scheme from (Bodnar, Parolya, and Thorsen 2021).

 ## Installation